3 Easy Steps to Create a Container Garden

 And the buds just keep coming!!!

-And, as many of you know, I love bringing glory to the Lord through My Wee Abode.
-Take a look at this short bible study for gardeners on reap what you sow from Apryl at Money Wise Steward.
+And, as many of you know, bringing glory to the Lord through My Wee Abode is a priority for this blog.
+As a bonus, you might enjoy this short bible study for gardeners on reap what you sow from Apryl at Money Wise Steward.

 Don’t forget to follow me on Pinterest, Facebook and Instagram… Follow buttons are at the top right corner of this page!